 Your children are not your children.
 They are the sons and daughters of Life’s longing for itself.
 They came through you but not from you and though they are with you yet they belong not to you. by Khalil Gibran

-Career, money, secure future are just one aspect which in absence of robust upbringing in the form of emotional nourishment, sheer lack of social fabric, is pushing our new generation to do their own disruption to create a new identity where they feel loved and appreciated.
+Career, money, secure future is just one aspect which in absence of robust upbringing in the form of emotional nourishment, sheer lack of social fabric, is pushing our new generation to do their own disruption to create a new identity where they feel loved and appreciated.

-This article is not comprehensive, however aims to provide some thoughts and a check list of common mistakes, urban parents are likely to make.
+This article is not comprehensive, however, aims to provide some thoughts and a checklist of common mistakes, urban parents are likely to make.

 1. As parents, it is our responsibility to ensure that our children are safe, healthy and growing up well to be on their own.
 However, this is the minimum we can do for our children.
-This shall not result into child feeling caged and not being able to experience autonomy.
+This shall not result in the child feeling caged and not being able to experience autonomy.

 2. Children belong to future and spiritually are born to us to take the thread of evolution further.
 So, If you have struggled all your life to be a painter, and if you find your child doing the same successfully effortlessly, then you as a family is successful and evolving.
-If you are not able to manage your anger, and one of your child takes over this as challenge to overcome and if he succeeds, then you are evolving as a family.
+If you are not able to manage your anger, and one of your children takes over this as a challenge to overcome and if he succeeds, then you are evolving as a family.
 Our shortcomings and limitations are the purpose of our children to overcome if we have not done so, hence, we pass on a lot to our children to suffer.
-Such habits of parents/grandparents when not dissolved and passed on to next generation, gets coded in the DNA to become disease and we call it hereditary disease.
+Such habits of parents/grandparents when not dissolved and passed on to next generation gets coded in the DNA to become a disease and we call it a hereditary disease.

 3. Children are right when they dream and dare.
 As parents, we shall not pass our limiting belief to our children rather pass them our experience from which they can learn and draw their own conclusion.
 So, if you are not happy with your marriage, it will be a gross mistake on your part to tell your daughter NOT to believe in marriage.
 Rather share your experiences and allow her to draw her own inferences.
 Your limitation shall become her strength and your failure, her success.
 This is how you can call your family, a growing family.
 This is how we can free up our children from our limiting belief and take pride in their success where we failed.

-4. As families are becoming more nuclear and both the parents working and yet very involved with children, we are seeing a different issues than last generation.
+4. As families are becoming more nuclear and both the parents working and yet very involved with children, we are seeing different issues than the last generation.
 Children feel burdened by good work of their parents and feel suffocated due to lack of their own space.

 5. It is rather as unfortunate as common to see children being distracted and developing energy imbalance which makes parents feel helpless, they have too much information but parents fail to translate it into a language, which children can relate to.
-It is about giving space, creating trust and ensuring children respect the concern parents have about their safety and happiness.
+It is about giving space, creating trust and ensuring children respect the concern parents have for their safety and happiness.